team-dev-docs/spriteai-dev-docs/docs/Refactor Test For August/Using the generateSprite Function.md

    - `iterations`: Number of sprite variations to generate.
    - `size`: Size of the generated image (default is "1024x1024").
    - `save`: Boolean to determine if the generated image should be saved locally.
+   - `style`: String to specify the artistic style of the sprite (e.g., "pixel", "cartoon", "realistic").
+   - `animation`: String to define the type of animation (e.g., "walk", "run", "idle").

 ## Prerequisites